The Effects of AGN Feedback on the Lyman-$\alpha$ Forest Flux Power Spectrum: Methodology

 The jets eject gas that is heated to the virial temperature of the host galaxy.
 The ejected gas is decoupled from hydrodynamics and cooling for a (short) period of time that scales with the Hubble time, meaning that jets can travel up to $\sim$ 10 kpc until depositing their thermal energy in the surrounding medium.
 The feedback is expelled as highly collimated bipolar jets that align with the angular momentum vector of the galactic disk.

-When the AGN jets have the maximum velocity boost, and the galaxy has a gas to stellar ratio of $M_\textnormal{gas}/M_* < 0.2$, X-ray feedback also affects the surrounding medium.
+When AGN jets have the maximum velocity boost, and the galaxy has a gas to stellar ratio of $M_\textnormal{gas}/M_* < 0.2$, X-ray feedback also affects the surrounding medium.
 Non-ISM gas is heated by the X-ray feedback with a rate decreasing with distance from the SMBH.
 Star-forming gas is heated as well, but 50\% of the energy injected is applied as a radial kick outwards instead.
 Additional information on the \simba simulation sub-grid models can be found in \citet{dave:2019}.

 The simulations we analyze here are a subset of the \simba simulations that vary which feedback modes are implemented \citep[explored in a similar context in][]{Christiansen:2020}.
 These simulations have a box length of 50 Mpc/$h$ and $2\times512^3$ particles.
 There is a \simba simulation with no feedback at all, but this work uses the stellar-feedback-only (i.e., in the form of supernova winds) simulation as the baseline since AGN feedback is the primary focus.
 We refer to this simulation in text and plots as \textit{SW Only}.
-We also analyze simulations that introduce the AGN feedback modes one by one.
-The first mode introduced is the radiative feedback mode, so the \textit{+Rad} simulation has stellar feedback and radiative AGN feedback.
-The \textit{+Rad+Jet} simulation has stellar feedback, AGN radiative feedback, and AGN jet feedback.
-Finally the \textit{+Rad+Jet+X} simulation has all forms of feedback and is essentially the fiducial \simba simulation just run in a smaller box.
-Apart from the differences in the feedback models, the four simulations are identical with the same box size, particle resolution, initial conditions, and cosmology.
-This makes these four simulations an ideal test-bed to analyze what effects these individual AGN feedback modes have on the IGM.
+Stellar feedback (in \simba) is expected to have minimal impact on IGM statistics as a whole.
+The role of stellar winds in cycling gas out of the host galaxy will have some impact, especially closer to halos and in the circumgalactic medium of the host; however, it is unlikely that the stellar feedback will have the ability to produce effects far into the IGM.